 A number of Otterbein University sororities and fraternities have houses recognized by the University as a Greek organization house where organizational members may reside in their sophomore, junior and senior years.
-The Associate Director of the Center for Student Involvement works with students in these houses to develop cohesive communities.
+The Assistant Directors of the Center for Student Engagement work with students in these houses to develop cohesive communities.
 Each house offers a variety of amenities and special programs for the organization's members.